 HJ/T 364-2007 | Technical specifications for pollution control during collection and recycling of waste plastics | Pollution control supervision and management during storage, transportation, pre-treatment, and recycling of waste plastics. |

 Indonesia promotes plastic recycling through standards on environmental management, specifically on eco-labelling criteria.
-One standard is SNI (Indonesian National Standard) under the National Standardization Body (BSN).
+One is the Indonesian National Standard (SNI) under the National Standardization Body (BSN).
 Table 3 lists the specific industrial standards on eco-labelling criteria.

 SNI Number | Name of Standard | Issue |